RichuAK/ethernaut/18.MagicNumber/notes.md

 ## The tools to learn and play

-I used `remix` to deploy and interact with the blockchain (still too lazy for scripting), [evm.codes playground](https://www.evm.codes/playground) to prototype, Alejandro's amazing [Deconstructing a Solidity Contract blog series](https://medium.com/@_ajsantander) and Joshua's awesome [Demystifying Ethereum Assembly](https://www.youtube.com/watch?v=btDOvn8pLkA&t=156s) workshop as the launchpad.
+I used `remix` to deploy and interact with the blockchain (still too lazy for scripting), [evm.codes playground](https://www.evm.codes/playground) to prototype, Alejandro's amazing [Deconstructing a Solidity Contract](https://medium.com/@_ajsantander) blog series and Joshua's awesome [Demystifying Ethereum Assembly](https://www.youtube.com/watch?v=btDOvn8pLkA&t=156s) workshop as the launchpad.

 # The solution

 First thing in order was to get a crude understanding of what OpCodes are: the first 30 minutes or so of Joshua's workshop gives a nice introduction to the EVM stack and how to think about playing with the stack with OpCodes: how many values each opcode consumes, what to expect in the memory, how to return a value etc. Armed with this basic understanding, I started playing around at evm.codes playground, learning what it actually means to have a stack underflow or stack overflow or invalid opcode errors.
 The free memory pointer is an important bit that Joshua mentions(which I only realized much later, sadly).

-With the knowledge of writing basic in-line Assembly, and a few AI queries, I cooked up ByteCodeDeployer.sol, which has a function that takes in bytes as argument and deploys a new contract with those bytes.
+With the knowledge of writing basic in-line Assembly, and a few AI queries, I cooked up `ByteCodeDeployer.sol`, which has a function that takes in bytes as argument and deploys a new contract with those bytes.

 Thinking myself as very smart, I passed in `0x602a60005260206000f3` as the argument in `deployFromByteCode` function, expecting this bytecode will be the deployed contract's bytecode.
 The result?
 [This contract](https://sepolia.etherscan.io/address/0xda69db1489fb81261d797ef5354b1b759c06015f#code) with bytecode `0x000000000000000000000000000000000000000000000000000000000000002a`.